Our School’s Vision

 - At Year 2 and Year 6 all children are required to be assessed using the Standard Assessment Tests (SATs).
 This is a government requirement and results are published nationally.

-Where a child has an IEP the targets are set out termly and updated the following term so parents can see whether they have met the targets set.
+Where a child has a My Plan, the targets are set out termly and updated the following term so parents can see whether they have met the targets set.

 - Where children have a statement or DAF then annual reviews take place with all adults involved with the child’s education.